Tax Law

 Read more …

-• Transfer Duty and issuance of units in a unit trust
+• Transfer duty and issuing units in a unit trust

-Transfer Duty and issuance of units in a unit trust
+Transfer duty and issuing units in a unit trust

 Discover how Queensland transfer duty is applied to dutiable transactions and what it means for your trust.
 Click through to the article for a comprehensive guide to the Duties Act 2001 (Qld).